High School Programs

 Available Programs

-Democracy Forum Every fall, 250 high school juniors and seniors and their teachers gather at the 91次元 for the Democracy Forum, a full-day conference to inspire leadership, collaboration, and civic engagement.
+Civics Forum Every fall, 250 high school juniors and seniors and their teachers gather at the 91次元 for the Civics Forum, a full-day conference to inspire leadership, collaboration, and civic engagement.
 These students, from schools from across Western Montana, spend the day attending classes led by a university professor, participating in hands-on activities and interacting with an internationally recognized keynote speaker.

 Taiwan Spring Study Tour 2025 Current Montana high school sophomores and juniors are invited to apply for a fully funded, two-week Spring Study Tour in vibrant Taiwan, designed to build Mandarin language skills and deepen cultural understanding.
 Sponsored by the Taiwan Ministry of Foreign Affairs and the Maureen and Mike Mansfield Center in partnership with Shih Chien University, the program combines engaging classroom instruction with immersive cultural excursions across the island.
 Students will explore Taiwan’s unique identity, dynamic society, and global significance—all at no cost, with travel, lodging, meals, and activities fully covered.